 Flash and HTML5 have some important differences that really affect their usability (for better or worse!).

-Flash uses too much power
+Flash uses too much power for mobile

 On a very basic level, Flash is unsustainable in terms of battery life.
 The resources to run Flash make it clunky and inefficient, especially in terms of eLearning.
 HTML5 requires less bandwidth for the same performance, preserving battery life in mobile devices.